4 MIN READ

 Bring everything you would need for your emergency kit at home, plus a few things to make yourself comfortable: pillows, blankets or air mattresses; folding or lawn chairs; extra clothing, shoes and glasses; toothpaste, deodorant and other hygiene supplies; important papers, identification and family keepsakes; extra medication; and toys or games to keep the kids — and yourselves — sane.

-Your insurance policy will be your golden ticket after the storm, so don’t forget it.
+Also, your insurance policy will be your golden ticket after the storm, so don’t forget that either.

 Keep an eye on your local media stations to see when shelters open — don’t assume.